BroadbandForum/usp-test/02-authentication-and-access-control.md

 ### Purpose

-The purpose of this test is to ensure the EUT does not respond to a USP message when the USP record doesn't contain a the EUT's to_id.
+The purpose of this test is to ensure the EUT does not respond to a USP message when the USP record doesn't contain a the EUT `to_id`.

 ### Functionality Tags